William A. Jacobson: YouTube

 On January 13, 2017, Jacobson's YouTube channel was taken down, with YouTube citing copyright violations.
 However, Jacobson stated that he was targeted for his conservative political views.
 His channel was restored on January 15, 2017.

 Race

 In 2020, Jacobson authored two articles that criticized the history of Black Lives Matter.
 Jacobson described Black Lives Matter's founders as "anti-American, anti-capitalist activists, who want to destroy capitalism, in an act of revenge."
 This caused controversy and Cornell Law School students called for action against him.

-In February 2021, Jacobson launched the website CriticalRace.org, a database listing the training activities and actions of college administrations pertaining to critical race training and anti-racism initiatives.
+Peter Wood, president of the National Scholars Association, came to Jacobson's defense.

 Federal COVID-19 lawsuit

-In January 2022, Jacobson filed a federal class-action lawsuit against Mary T. Bassett, Acting Commissioner of the New York Department of Health, challenging the constitutionality of a state health department directive that considers race as a risk factor in the distribution of COVID-19 treatments.
-The lawsuit argues that the department directive is "patently unconstitutional" because it uses racial preferences in determining whether someone qualifies to receive medical treatment, which violates the Fourteenth Amendment, the Civil Rights Act, and other federal statutes.
+In 2022, Jacobson filed a federal class-action lawsuit against Mary T. Bassett, Acting Commissioner of the New York Department of Health, challenging the constitutionality of a state health department directive that considered race as a risk factor in the distribution of COVID-19 treatments.
+The lawsuit argued that the department directive was "patently unconstitutional" because it used racial preferences in determining whether someone qualified to receive medical treatment, violating the Fourteenth Amendment, the Civil Rights Act, and other federal statutes.